 - Completed applications will be reviewed by OLLI's all-volunteer Curriculum Committee which reviews and accepts or rejects courses.
 OLLI aims to provide an interesting, balanced and quality curriculum from which its members can select worthwhile educational experiences.
 Courses will be selected on the basis of appropriateness for the OLLI program, meeting OLLI policies, known interests of OLLI members, and facility capacities.
 Instructors will be approved on the basis of their subject knowledge and skills and, for health-related courses, licensure in the field being taught.

 - If the Curriculum Committee needs further clarification and/or documentation upon initial review of the completed form, a committee member will contact you.
 Instructors who propose to teach a health or nutrition class will be contacted and asked to submit copies of documentation showing evidence of Board-certification, licensure or other training from an accredited institution in the course material they wish to teach.

 - Each term is ten weeks in length and each course is typically scheduled for one session per week for two to ten weeks.
 If a single-session class is your preference, do not submit this course proposal.
-Instead, contact me for more information.
+Instead, contact the OLLI office for more information.

 - Your course description should be concise and clear about the topics and classroom activities so that prospective students will know what to expect.
 Students need to know what will be taught, the approach to the subject matter (lecture, interactive discussion, skill activities, films/readings, etc.), and out-of-class preparations (readings or assignments).
 If a full range of viewpoints on the topic will not be covered, you must specify your specific perspective in the course description.
 If you intend to collect a course fee from your students for any consumable materials you provide (e.g. art supplies), or a rental fee for the class venue, this information must be included in the course description, too.